KayongoYongo/Django_to_do_app/README.md

 1. `__init__.py`- This file tells python to treat the directory like a package.
 2. `wsgi.py` and `asgi.py` are specifications for how web servers and web applications communicate in Python.
    They define a standard interface that allows web servers to communicate with web applications or frameworks.

-# WSGI (Web Server Gateway Interface):
-Purpose: WSGI is designed for traditional synchronous web applications.
-It provides a standardized interface between web servers and Python web applications, allowing them to work together seamlessly.

-# ASGI (Asynchronous Server Gateway Interface):
-Purpose: ASGI is designed to support asynchronous web applications.
-It allows for more efficient handling of concurrent connections and facilitates the use of asynchronous programming features.

 3. `settings.py` serves the crucial purpose of containing various configuration settings for the Django web application.
 It's a Python module where you can specify settings such as database configurations, timezone, static files settings, middleware, installed applications, and more.
 This file acts as a central configuration hub for your Django project.